 The Experiment persists in name because its principles still resonate within the University’s body politic.
 So although there are no empowered advocates of these remarkable, achievable ideals, they could certainly be revived in their birthplace.
 Students and faculty could run a real community.
 Staff might suffer less.
 And the campus could be filled with those wonderful places that make people feel alive.

 Student-run, student-built.
 The best kinds of education emphasize the practice of self-direction and cooperation.

 Below, the Campbell Club Co-op at the University of Oregon, one of three buildings owned by Eugene’s Student Cooperative Association.
 Residents describe life in these houses as a continuous exploration of real democracy.

-Below: the U of O foundry, designed and built twenty years ago by students.
+Below: the U of O foundry, designed and built twenty years ago by students and faculty.
 Each facet and function of the University could improve through this type of fundamental faculty and student involvement.